CTristan/lobotomy-corporation-mods/README.md

 ## Building
 The original game files are required which are not provided.
 My current environment setup is a "src" folder in the BaseMods folder that I placed the repo in, so my folder structure for the repo is LobotomyCorp_Data/BaseMods/src/lobotomy-corporation-mods.
 If you follow this same structure then the references should use the game's files and will build the output to the appropriate BaseMod folder e.g. LobotomyCorp_Data/BaseMods/LobotomyCorporationMods.BadLuckProtectionForGifts.

+If you're running Linux, make sure mono-devel is installed.
+You should be able to open the solution in VSCode or VSCodium and build with xbuild.

 ## License